petter-holmberg/eco/README.md

 `extent` can be customized for many different use cases.

+The type parameter `T` is the type of objects stored in the memory region.

 The type parameter `Size` is the type used to store size and capacity in the header.
 By using a smaller type when the maximum number of elements is small the header size can be reduced.
 By default